Table of Contents

 • Complexity and Cost: Establishing and administering an SNT can be complex and often requires assistance from legal professionals specializing in special needs and trust law, which can be costly.

 • Trustee Responsibilities: Finding a competent and trustworthy trustee can be challenging.
-The trustee has significant responsibilities, and their trust management can profoundly impact the beneficiary's quality of life.
+The trustee has significant responsibilities, and their trust administration can profoundly impact the beneficiary's quality of life.

 • Limited Control for Beneficiary: The beneficiary has little control over the trust assets and distributions.
 This lack of control can frustrate individuals who wish to manage their finances.